 empirical

-1. Pertaining to or based on experience.
+1. Pertaining to or based on experience (often, in contrast with having a basis in theoretical explanation).

 2. Pertaining to, derived from, or testable by observations made using the physical senses or using instruments which extend the senses.